In-depth: PostHog vs Google Analytics 4

 1. We're an all-in-one platform

-PostHog combines product analytics and web analytics with session replay, feature flags, A/B testing, surveys, and a baked-in data warehouse into one tightly integrated platform.
+PostHog combines product analytics and web analytics with session replay, feature flags, error tracking, experiments, surveys, a baked-in data warehouse, and more into one tightly integrated platform.
 Everything you need from a single app with a single contract.
 A genuine single source of truth for your product and customer data.

 2. It's built for developers